-Can you believe that its already September?
+Can you believe that it's already September?
 Summer is rapidly coming to a close, but there are still so many exciting and fun things to enjoy at the parks (including a few that will be ending soon) and so much more coming as we approach the fall!
-There is a lot we could share, but we will highlight the a few “can’t miss” family attractions at the parks right now!
+There is a lot we could share, but we will highlight a few “can’t miss” family attractions at the parks right now!

 Character Meet and Greets